 3. Possess and maintain personal health insurance or acceptance into a sliding scale fee for a primary care provider and hospital coverage for clinical classes, phlebotomy, and internship.

 4. Maintain a grade of C+ in BIOL120W, all OTM and MEDA classes.
 If a grade of C+ is not maintained, students may only repeat the course once.
-Students who do not earn a minimum grade of C+ in MEDA201W (Clinical Procedures II) are not able to continue in the program and may be eligible for readmission consideration.
+Students who do not earn a minimum grade of C+ in MEDA102W (Clinical Procedures) are not able to continue in the program and may be eligible for readmission consideration.

-5. Provide an approved criminal background check through the college-approved vendor, which must be initiated no earlier than October 1 of the senior year, and students must successfully complete a drug screening.
+5. Provide an approved criminal background check through the college-approved vendor, which must be initiated no earlier than March 15 of spring semester, and students must also successfully complete a drug screening.
+Drug Screening to be completed by Androscoggin Valley Hospital Occupational Health Department.

-*The above criteria (1-3) must be completed prior to the first day of class of the second year or prior to registering for phlebotomy.
+*The above criteria (1-3) must be completed prior to the first day of class of the second semester.

 The WMCC Medical Assistant Certificate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).